Skip to main content

 Equity Learning & Membership Growth

 Members of the Equitable Climate Action Team (ECAT) learned about the intersection of equity and sustainability through presentations and field trips focused on community cohesion and regenerative Traditional Ecological Knowledge (TEK) practices that foster community resilience.
-ECAT’s membership grew to have more representation from frontline communities living in Longmont; achieving it’s goal to elevate voices most impacted by climate change.
+ECAT’s membership diversified to achieve its goal to elevate voices most impacted by climate change.
 Other goals achieved from ECAT's three main tasks (Learn, Engage, Educate):

 • Reviewed and gave feedback on 8 new City climate action projects.